Drummoyne Reservoir

-Drummoyne Reservoir is a heritage-listed decommissioned elevated service reservoir at Rawson Avenue, Drummoyne, City of Canada Bay, New South Wales, Australia.
+Drummoyne Reservoir is a heritage-listed decommissioned elevated service reservoir located on Rawson Avenue, Drummoyne, New South Wales, a suburb of Sydney, Australia.
 It was designed by engineer J. G. S. Purvis from the Metropolitan Board of Water Supply and Sewerage and built from 1910 to 1913, with the Board responsible for the construction of the substructure and Poole & Steele Ltd responsible for the tank manufacture.
 It is also known as WS0038 and Drummoyne Elevated Steel Reservoir.
 It was added to the New South Wales State Heritage Register on 15 November 2002.
 Sydney Water sold the property in September 2018 to owners of a chain of childcare centres, who plan to convert the site into a childcare centre while retaining most of the heritage structure.

 History

 Due to the topographical nature of Sydney, the supply system requires a large number of service tanks and reservoirs which act as a storage buffer between supply and demand and give sufficient head for satisfactory gravity flow to the consumer.
 The first service reservoirs, built between 1859 and 1899, were brick walled with brick or concrete roofs supported by brick or timber piers and built into the ground.
 The innovative use of materials and construction methods together with sheer size made these constructions unique in their time.
 As demand grew for additional storage reservoirs, other types of constructions appeared, along with the introduction of new materials, particularly iron.
 Between 1888 and 1910, twelve circular reservoirs, the majority of the surface type, were constructed in wrought iron, cast iron and mild steel.
 The construction of Drummoyne (R38), along with Penshurst Reservoir No. 2, Bellevue Hill and Ashfield Reservoir No. 2 between 1910 and 1914, marked a new phase in the Water Board's reservoir development, with the composite use of reinforced concrete and mild steel setting these reservoirs apart from their predecessors.

 The use of reinforced concrete in New South Wales follows from the New South Wales Public Works Department's construction of the Forest Lodge sewerage aqueduct over White's Creek, for the Metropolitan Board of Water Supply and Sewerage in 1895.

 The first reinforced concrete water tank on the Monier system was a service reservoir built in 1899 at Kiama, NSW.
 The Sydney Water Board followed with two service reservoirs built of reinforced concrete at Liverpool in 1901 and at Randwick (covered) in 1910.
 Following this (1910–1913) the Board constructed the four elevated steel reservoirs on reinforced concrete slabs, at Bellevue Hill, Ashfield, Drummoyne and Penshurst.
 These reservoirs were the Water Board's first to combine the use of mild steel and reinforced concrete, with reinforced concrete forming the floor, outer columns and arches of the elevated reservoirs whilst mild steel was used for the walls and extra support columns.

 The Drummoyne Reservoir was built from 1910 to 1914.
 The 1913 Handbook of the Metropolitan Board of Water Supply and Sewerage gives the following description: